About this site

 For a child or youth under the age of 21, I added the parents’ names to help identify the person.

 The index includes over 60 people whose names appear on tombstones, in the cemetery, but are buried elsewhere, as indicated.

 There are over 200 people who are buried in the cemetery but have no stone or marker.

 These names were obtained from the Vital Statistics records of Nova Scotia, the United Church records for Advocate Harbour and from the scrapbooks of Alene (Sheridan) Mills.
 Alene’s records, 1928 – 1969, were valuable as she indicated the place of burial, such as Advocate, Spencers Island etc. Other sources used in this project were the Smith Funeral Home web site, Wesleyan records 1848-1925, Lulu Ells’ “Obituary Book 1924-1988”, Census Records, Records of Rev. Porter of the Free Baptist Church, Parrsboro Township Records, notes complied on various family names such as Knowlton, Spicer, Morris, Blenkhorn, Elliott, Hatfield, Atkinson, Ward, Milberry, Dewis etc. The index of the Cemetery prepared in 1988, courtesy of the Wells Foundation, was also consulted.

 One must keep in mind that the fact something is carved in stone, doesn’t make it a fact.
-About 60 stones contain incorrect birth or death dates.
+Many stones contain incorrect birth or death dates.
 If you have any questions with my revisions please let me know.

 Some stones or markers just had a name only on them.
 I have supplied dates of birth and death and marriage information for these people.
 I also used the full names of all individuals, if known, to help identify them.